-If your degree does not incorporate teacher training, you will need to complete a state-approved teacher training program after earning your bachelor’s.
+If your degree does not incorporate teacher training, you will need to complete a state-approved teacher training program after earning your bachelor's.
 In these programs, you learn how to plan lessons and units of study, present class content, manage a classroom, and other necessary skills.
 The program works hand-in-hand with student teaching.
-Over a semester, you assist a local school teacher in his or her classroom, and gradually take on a portion of the teaching duties and are regularly observed by a program supervisor.
-You do not get paid to student teach.
+Over a semester, you assist a local school teacher in his or her classroom, and gradually take on a portion of the teaching duties.
+You are regularly observed by a program supervisor and do not get paid to teach.

 However, faster training methods are becoming increasingly popular.
-Because of teacher shortages, states like California have had to come up with ways to shorten the time it takes to become a teacher.
-Depending on where you plan to teach, you may have the option of enrolling in an intern program.
+States like California have come up with ways to shorten the time it takes to become a teacher.
+Depending on where you plan to teach, you may have the option of enrolling in a teacher intern program.
 This allows you to work for four terms as a teacher-of-record in a classroom and earn a teaching salary while you complete your coursework.
 Since intern programs are more intense than student teaching and require you to take full charge of a classroom, they are recommended for individuals with prior teaching experience.

 Whatever type of teacher training you choose, your program sponsor will issue you a teaching certificate once you complete the program.
 This recommendation shows that you have completed teacher training and know how to teach.